 Film Production Safety in California

-Complex stunts and fireworks are coordinated by the on-site California State Fire Marshal who is available to advise and to provide approval when filming with pyrotechnics and other special effect permits on State properties.
+Complex stunts and fireworks are coordinated by on-site California State Fire Marshal who is available to advise and to provide approval while filming on pyrotechnics and other special effect permits for State properties.

 Alongside the CFC, the Deputy State Fire Marshal works closely with the Motion Picture Producers Association of America's Industry-wide Safety Committee, the Studio Safety Management Group, Screen Actors Guild's Stunt Safety Committee, the Alliance of Special Effects and Pyrotechnic Operators and other industry organizations to ensure the continued safety of filming in California.